danielresendiz/Mexico-COVID-19/README.md

 Currently, we *archive* three types of documents:

--**Daily**: The Daily Technical Communiqués (*CTD* by its acronym in Spanish) and the tables of positive and suspect cases that are published [along them](https://www.gob.mx/salud/documentos/coronavirus-covid-19-comunicado-tecnico-diario-238449).
+- **Daily**: The Daily Technical Communiqués (*CTD* by its acronym in Spanish) and the tables of positive and suspect cases that are published [along them](https://www.gob.mx/salud/documentos/coronavirus-covid-19-comunicado-tecnico-diario-238449).
 (The CTD are archived in `CTD/Documents` from the first one that has been published in 2020-01-23.
 The tables are archived since 2020-03-14 in `CTD/Tablas_casos`.
 We are aware that there were tables published before, but [they aren't available](https://github.com/carranco-sga/Mexico-COVID-19/issues/1).)